CyberT33N/Ananicy-Niceness-Helper--cheat-sheet/README.md

 ## Good 2 know
 - A niceness of -20 is the highest priority and 19 is the lowest priority.
 The default niceness for processes is inherited from its parent process and is usually 0.

+- Ananicy loads all rules in ram while starting, so to apply rules, you must restart the service.